 Bleeding after menopause can come from the skin outside the vagina, cervix or uterus.
 Sometimes it can stem from the bladder or rectum but appear to be vaginal.
 Most commonly, however, postmenopausal bleeding starts in the uterus and typically is caused by:

 In the first three years of menopause, about 5 to 10% will experience vaginal bleeding.
-The bleeding is less likely in women more than three years into menopause.
+Women are less likely to experience bleeding more than three years into menopause.

 “It’s common for people to worry about cancer, but the majority of women do not have cancer,” Dr. Martin-Herring said.
 But it’s important to see your health care provider for a physical exam, diagnosis and treatment.
 And keep in mind that it’s still possible to get cervical cancer after menopause.